 A strong pelvic floor – especially before, during and after pregnancy – is important to prevent incontinence at any stage of life.
-According to the NHS, pelvic floor exercises strengthen the muscles around your bladder, vagina, and bottom and regularly doing them can also help to treat symptoms of a pelvic organ prolapse, and even improve your sex life!
+According to the NHS, pelvic floor exercises strengthen the muscles around your bladder, vagina, and bottom.
+Exercising them regularly can also help to treat symptoms of a pelvic organ prolapse and improve your sex life!

-First of all, let’s be clear on what the pelvic floor is.
-Our pelvic floor is that set of muscles and ligaments that interlace in our lower abdomen to support and protect our internal organs, such as the bladder the bowel and the uterus in women.
+Our pelvic floor is that set of muscles and ligaments that interlace in our lower abdomen to support and protect our internal organs, such as the bladder, bowel and the uterus in women.